 The 10th Biennial Convention of 2007 saw Mr. Nnabundo Okpara of Lagos chapter elected as President.
 Chief Lance Momodu (Abuja chapter) assumed office as the National President at the 2011 National Convention.

-The current National President is Mr. Victor Okhaimo.
+The current National President – General is Mr. Godspower Omadhebor.